Writing a Browser Compatible Date Input

 placeholder="yyyy-mm-dd">

-• The ref is a value to get the element or component instance in Vue.
-This just allows us to quickly reference the input itself and check whether or not it is a date input or a text input.
+is a value to get the element or component instance in Vue.
+This just allows us to quickly reference the input itself and check whether or not it is a date input or a text input. - We set it to type of date, since that’s what we want in compatible browsers, and we know it will render as a text input if it is not supported.

-• Placeholder does not have an effect on date inputs, but for text inputs, we can have this in place to notify the user of the format they should follow for their date.
-We used the standard format of yyyy-mm-dd used by the date input so that we could always be sending dates formatted the same way without additional parsing on our end.
+- Placeholder does not have an effect on date inputs, but for text inputs, we can have this in place to notify the user of the format they should follow for their date.
+We used the standard format of

-• Maxlength also does not do anything on a date input, but in the case of a text input, it will go into effect and ensure that our users do not enter anything longer tha a standard date.
+used by the date input so that we could always be sending dates formatted the same way without additional parsing on our end. - Maxlength also does not do anything on a date input, but in the case of a text input, it will go into effect and ensure that our users do not enter anything longer tha a standard date.

-• In our use case in Vue, we have the value of the input linked to our myDate property, which will work regardless of the rendered type of the input.
+- In our use case in Vue, we have the value of the input linked to our

-• We have our trimDate method that checks whether or not the input is rendered as date or text, and then if it is a text input, enforces formatting to follow the expected yyyy-mm-dd pattern (the breakdown of this method can be seen in the CodePen demo).
+method that checks whether or not the input is rendered as date or text, and then if it is a text input, enforces formatting to follow the expectedyyyy-mm-dd

 This provides a relatively easy solution to working with date inputs and having suitable fallbacks for older browsers without having to pull in extra libraries.
 If you’d like to play around with this a bit more, remember that a demo can be found here!